jina-ai/docs/chapters/crud.md

 What do the four CRUD actions mean, and do in Jina in particular:

-- Index: read a new Document, and add it to the search index
+- Index: read a new Document, and add it to the search index.

-- Query: retrieve indexed Documents based on given search criteria
+- Query: retrieve indexed Documents based on given search criteria.

-- Update: update an existing Document by re-indexing it
+- Update: update an existing Document by re-indexing it.
+Requires the index id of the Document to be updated.

-- Delete: remove an existing Document from the search index
+- Delete: remove an existing Document from the search index.
+Requires the index id of the Document to be deleted from the search index.

 ## Before you start